Nepal Visitor Guide

-- City Tour Guides should be tipped around US$4-5 per person per day for groups of 1-4 travellers (a little less for larger groups).
+- City Tour Guides should be tipped US$10-15 per person per day for groups of 1-4 travellers (less for larger groups).

-- Drivers US$2-3 per person per day for groups of 1-4 travellers. (a little less for larger groups).
+- Tip drivers US$8-10 per person per day for groups of 1-4 travellers (a little less for larger groups).

 Electricity in Nepal is 220V/50Khz.
 Either a two round plug or a three triangular shaped round plug adaptor is required in Nepal.

-Nepal is a landlocked country, bounded on the north by the Tibet Autonomous Region of the People’s Republic of China; on the east by Sikkim and West Bengal of the Indian Union on the south by Indian States of Bihar and Uttar Pradesh and on the west by Uttar Pradesh of Indian Union.
+Nepal is a landlocked country, bounded on the north by Tibet (People’s Republic of China); on the east by the Indian states of Sikkim and West Bengal; on the south by Indian States of Bihar and Uttar Pradesh and also on the west by Uttar Pradesh.
 Its total area is 147,181 sq km.
-The length of the country is 885 kilometers east-west and its breath varies from 145 to 241 kilometers north-south.
+The length of the country is 885 kilometers east-west and its breadth varies from 145 to 241 kilometers north-south.
 Climatically, it lies in the temperate zone with the added advantage of altitude.

 Bhutan & Beyond offers a range of 4 star & 5-star hotels and luxury resorts in Nepal (sorry we do not generally offer 2 to 3-star properties in an effort to keep a consistency of standard with our Bhutan hotels).
 Two exceptions are the delightful Summerhill House in Kathmandu (which is a guest house owned by our Nepali partners and well run in an excellent location close to the Patan area) and the Dhulikhel Mountain Resort which is a 3-star room, with 4-star food and a 5-star view.